The Kiteboarding Kite

 The bridles make sure the kite’s leading edge doesn’t change shape while flying.

-They keep the leading edge stabilized so when trimming, the angle of attack on the wind can be made smaller, resulting in a better depower compared to direct connection to the power lines on the wingtips.
+They keep the shape and position of the leading edge stabile so when trimming the kite for less power.
+The angle of attack on the wind can be made smaller, resulting in a better depower compared to a direct connection of the powerlines to the wingtips without bridles.

 Did you loose me?
-Don’t worry, read the keep reading till after the trailing edge part and I will show you what I am talking about.
+Don’t worry, keep reading till after the trailing edge part and I will show you what I am talking about.

 The trailing edge can be convex (bulging), straight or concave (caved in).
 Only bow and delta kites have concave trailing edge’s.

-The concave shape of the trailing edge makes is possible for the bridled kite to fly a 100% depowered, since the kite is able to let the wind pass underneath without any angle of attack.
-This is not possible with a convex trailing edge.
+The concave shape of the trailing edge makes is possible for the bridled kite to fly with a better depower than with a convex trailing edge.

 The wind is able to pass underneath the kite with the same speed as it does over the kite, therefore it’s not creating any lift and is 100% depowered.